Aliases for KCNJ9 Gene

 GeneCards Summary for KCNJ9 Gene

-KCNJ9 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 9) is a Protein Coding gene.
-Among its related pathways are G-Beta Gamma Signaling and Circadian entrainment.
-GO annotations related to this gene include G-protein activated inward rectifier potassium channel activity.
-An important paralog of this gene is KCNJ3.
+KCNJ9 (Potassium Inwardly Rectifying Channel Subfamily J Member 9) is a Protein Coding gene.
+Diseases associated with KCNJ9 include Deafness, Autosomal Dominant 49 and Deafness, Autosomal Dominant 7.
+Among its related pathways are GABAergic synapse and Inwardly rectifying K+ channels.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and G-protein activated inward rectifier potassium channel activity.
+An important paralog of this gene is KCNJ6.

 This receptor is controlled by G proteins.
 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium (By similarity).